MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-tenant-api.md

 ms.workload: na
 ms.reviewer: solsen
-ms.search.keywords: administration, tenant, admin, environment, telemetry ms.date: 11/20/2018
+ms.search.keywords: administration, tenant, admin, environment, telemetry ms.date: 11/21/2018
 ---

 # The Business Central Administration Center API
 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API enables administrators to programmatically perform administrative tasks for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 Using the API, administrators can query and work with production and sandbox environments for the tenant, set up upgrade notifications, and view telemetry for events on the tenant.

-See (LINK TO Administration Center article) for more details on administrative capabilities.
+See [Microsoft Dynamics 365 Business Central Server Administration Tool](administration-tool.md) for more details on administrative capabilities.
 This article describes the API contracts.

 ## Location
 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API is located at the following URL: https://api.businesscentral.dynamics.com.